 How to Make An Easy & Crafty 4th of July Snack: Red, White & Blue Waffles

-Not only will this craft be fun, but it’ll fill those endlessly-hungry bellies.
+Not only are they fun to make, but these yummy snacks fill those endlessly-hungry bellies.

-I knew my kids would enjoy it but what I didn’t realize was it would be a great activity for more than a few reason.
+I knew my kids would enjoy it but what I didn’t realize was it would be a great activity for more than a few reasons.

 Motor Skills: Scooping fruit on a spoon and balancing it to get it to your plate took some concentration.
 Our 3-year-old went from shaky to a pro before we finished.
 Very few blueberries were lost in action.

-Healthy: My favorite part!
-The kids piled on the fruit high and had so much fun eating their masterpieces that they forgot to even ask for syrup.
+Healthy: My favorite part.
+The kids piled on the fruit and had so much fun eating their masterpieces – they forgot to even ask for syrup.